A-Catarina/Bioinformatic_analysis/README.md

   - Phylogenetic Tree Construction
   - Graph Construction

-This tasks were accomplished by the implementation of a set of classes included on the repository.
+This tasks were accomplished by the implementation of a set of classes, included on the repository, in Python.

+The execution of the task itself is implemented on the run_me.py file.